All about the Working Holiday Visa in Australia!

 Contents

-WHV is short for Working Holiday Visa.
-The WHV to Australia is available to young adults from 40+ countries.
-WHV holders can stay for up to a year, and freely travel and work in Australia during this period.
-Participants who work qualifying jobs can even extend their stay by two additional years.
+WHV holders in Australia can initially stay for up to a year, and freely travel and work in Australia during this period.

 There are two subclasses of WHVs: 417 and 462.
 Subclass 417 does not have an annual quota and is available to several nationalities, including Canadians, British, Irish and Germans.